BONSAMURAIS/BONSAI-reproducibility/README.md

 `docker cp yasgui-query-interface/index.html vos:/opt/virtuoso-opensource/vsp/index.html`

 ## Validate Database
-We have created several query tests which for which consistensy and correctness of the database can be shown.
+We have created several query tests for which consistency and correctness of the database can be shown.
 We have provided query results from the original bonsai database, along with their respective queries.
-The following process will run all queries on the new database, and md5 check the results agains the result files from the original database.
+The following process will run all queries on the new database, and md5 check the results against the result files from the original database.
-Use the following commands to test the consistensy of the database.
+Use the following commands to test the consistency of the database.
 ```bash
 git clone https://github.com/IKnowLogic/BONSAI-reproducibility.git